brunk23/code-challenges/SML/README.md

 if -- variable/constant condition variable/constant

+inc/dec -- increment/decrement a variable

 expressions can consist of: +, -, \*, /, % and ( )s

 conditions accepted are: ==, !=, <, <=, >, >=

-All variables are a single letter, everything is case-sensitive (lower-case only).
+All variables are a single letter, everything is case-insensitive.
+It will be forced to lower-case.